Gavin-Development/GavinBackendDatasetUtils/README.md

 ```
 This function takes inputs in exactly the same way as LoadTrainDataST() but instead has a differing internal mechanism to be more memory efficient and utilise multiple cores to speed up loading of the dataset.
 It will not always return the full number of samples if it is now divisible by the number of threads avalible without a remainder.

-**NOTE** This is the preferred method of loading the dataset due to its speed, memory efficiency and overall performance.
+**NOTE** This is the most performant function for loading the dataset but offers minimal flexibility and high RAM usage for large datasets.

 This is the ConvertDataSet() function:
 ```python